Heard of Julia Serano?

 If you are looking for a book that offers a fresh but critical perspective of the current queer and feminist movements, Serano’s text offers just that.
 For example, in “Bisexuality and Binaries Revisited,” she argues that the popular notion that the term “bisexual” reinforces the gender binary is monosexist and increases bi-invisibility.
 She puts forth the argument that other queer terms like MTF or FTM also reinforce binaries, yet the onus of binary reinforcement is put solely onto bisexual identities.
 Since bisexual folks often struggle to find community as they are stereotypically thought to be either gay and afraid to give up heterosexual privilege or straight but experimenting, the attempt to erase the umbrella term that is both familiar and filled with historical significance (think of the development of the term biphobia) will only increase bi-invisibility and continue to delegitimize bisexual folks identities.
 Throughout the book, she puts forth controversial ideas like this one.
 While readers may not agree with all of her points, they will be challenged to reconsider their own beliefs as Serano thoughtfully crafts her arguments with examples from her personal and political experiences.

 For the past twelve years, Robin Petrovic has been teaching English Composition, Literature, and Gender & Women Studies at the University of Illinois at Chicago, where she infuses Queer Theory into all of her courses.
 In 2011, Petrovic co-founded Gay4Good: Chicago, an inclusive LGBT volunteer organization that donates its time to social welfare and environmental service projects.
-As the literature blogger for IntraSpectrum Counseling, she reviews a variety of LGBTQ texts, so readers can easily find materials that match their interests and needs.
+She is a former literature blogger for IntraSpectrum Counseling.